 - Text: Here you can select the text color of the title, the body text and the sub-text that appear in the app.

 - Listview: The listview is used in the following building block: RSS, Twitter, People, Products, POI, Events and for the List Menu.
 This is where you designate the background color of your lists.
-The colors of even and uneven cells alternate so that you can distinguish items in the list better.
+The colours of even and uneven cells alternate so that you can distinguish items in the list better.

 You can also select a color for when a cell is selected.

 - Separator between cells: Here you can select the color of the line that separates the cells.
 This line is 1 pixel high.